Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 7. Traps

-If you are hunting raccoons to just get rid of them on your property, you can use traps to get rid of them.
+If you are hunting raccoons to just get rid of them on your property, traps are a good option.
 The downside of traps is that they can pose danger to kids in your home who may see them and be curious to find out what it is.
 Additionally, a trap can only be as effective as the type of bait you place in it and where it is placed.

 There is also the possibility that the trap may catch the wrong animals.
 Moreover, a trap can only catch one raccoon at a time.
 If you have a family of raccoons on your property, it could take some time to get rid of them with a few traps.